HK3-Lab-Team/StructuredGenTutorial/tribe_blog/2_schema_engineering.md

 Bella = Dogs(breed = "Poodle", toy = "ball")
 ```

 Sometimes, we might need to create more complex schemas with nested structures.
-For instance, we can have the Dogs class use the Hair class.
-That way, every instance of Dogs will reference one of the possible values defined in Hair.
+For instance, we can have the `Dogs` class use the `Hair` class.
+That way, every instance of `Dogs` will reference one of the possible values defined in `Hair`.

 ```python
 from typing import Literal, Optional